Nurturing Creativity in the

 Make a positive impact on the well being of local families and provide accessible and sustainable creative opportunities in our community.

-Forge new partnerships with new organisations, both cultural and cross sector, to increase collaboration and share learning and skills;
+Forge new partnerships with new organisations, both cultural and cross sector, to increase collaboration and share learning and skills.

 Make a greater impact on the local freelance economy – providing opportunity for local artists and practitioners and enhancing their skills through professional development opportunities.